So I was thinking… how fast can I introduce the improper use of the ellipsis?

 That’s not a problem unless you have a habit of using dot-dot-dot for your ellipse.
 It’s possible that the first two dots will reach the end of a line in an eBook but not have room for the third dot, which will wrap to the next line.
 Like this:

 Yikes.
 Not good.
 So while all your snobby typesetting friends argue about how best to present an ellipse, you now have a practical reason to use the proper ellipse character … in digital documents.

-Now here is where I shall attract the wrath of snobby typesetters everywhere. [helmet on, chinstrap secure] Leave a space after your ellipse character in digital drafts.
-Some display devices consider the ellipse a regular character, and thus two words joined by an ellipse become one really long word.
+Now here is where I shall attract the wrath of snobby typesetters everywhere.
+[Helmet on, chinstrap secured] Leave a space after your ellipse character in digital drafts.
+Some devices consider the ellipse a regular character, and thus two words joined by an ellipse become one really long word.
 That’s a problem when your paragraph is eventually justified (flush to both left and right margins).
 Devices add a little extra space to word spaces to push a line to the right margin.
 If there aren’t many spaces (because of long words) the effect is magnified.
 When it reaches its limits, the device may even start ripping the words themselves apart to reach the margin, like this:

 A space after your ellipse allows that long word combination to break cleanly if it needs to.

 Some typesetters hate how that looks… a space after an ellipse.
 I don’t mind it at all, and I’m as fussy as they come.
 Many style guides even require the space, so you’ll be in good, snobby company.